The Best Grammar Keyboard for Android in 2026 – Fix English Like a Pro

 • Cross-app functionality that works seamlessly in all Android applications

-• Privacy-focused design that keeps your text data secure
+• Privacy-focused design with 100% on-device processing that keeps your text data secure

 One particularly impressive feature is how CleverType handles complex sentence restructuring.
 Rather than just fixing individual words, it can suggest entirely new sentence constructions that flow better while preserving your original meaning.